edwiny/gamedevref/unity/unity_notes.md

 * Pause the game and check in the scene view that the green boxes of the colliders actually colliding
 * Check the layers of the gameobjects and check if they are should collide because of the layer based collision

+## Lines Appearing in TileMaps (Tearing)

+In Project view, right click and add 2D Sprite Atlas.
+In 'Objects for packing' select the folder where your env sprites are stored.
+Select filter mode to Point, and set Compression to None or High Quality.

 # Great Resources

 * Explaining Pixels per Unit: https://youtu.be/iFpfj-lMh-g?si=BXIx2tm8ABJVVqJ6